-Considering the combined weight which was constitutionally due to the above authorities, especially to the latter, whose testimony, as the reigning representative of Her Majesty, was surely more trustworthy than that of the distinguished nobleman who had abandoned his post, it was certainly a most astonishing spectacle to behold the respected leader of the Conservative soldiers of the empire combining against the opinions of his party with Lord John Russell in what both-the one ironically, the other with studied gravity-justly termed "a final settlement of the Canada question."
+Considering the combined weight which was constitutionally due to the above authorities, especially to the latter, whose testimony, as the reigning representative of her majesty, was surely more trustworthy than that of the distinguished nobleman who had abandoned his post, it was certainly a most astonishing spectacle, to behold the respected leader of the Conservative soldiers of the empire combining, against the opinions of his party, with Lord John Russell, in what both-the one ironically, the other with studied gravity-justly termed "a final SETTLEMENT of the Canada question."

-The Conservative leader not only well knew that Lord Durham was innocent as a lamb of the contents of his Report; but he equally well knew that two of those who were its real authors had been convicted by the tribunals of this country of offences of a most unusual description; indeed that he (Sir R. Peel) himself, in bringing into the House of Commons a Bill denouncing one of these individuals, then lying in the felons' gaol at Newgate, to which he had been sentenced for three years, not only described in eloquent terms "the fraud, the forgery, and the villainy he had practised," but added-
+The Conservative leader not only well knew that Lord Durham was innocent as a lamb of the contents of his Report; but he equally well knew that two of those who were its real authors had been convicted by the tribunals of this country, of offenses of a most unusual description; indeed, that he (Sir R. Peel) himself, in bringing into the House of Commons a Bill denouncing one of these individuals, then lying in the felons' jail at Newgate, to which he had been sentenced for three years, not only described, in eloquent terms, "the fraud, the forgery, and the villainy he had practiced," but added-

-"Hundreds of delinquents, much less guilty, had been convicted of capital felonies, and had forfeited their lives!"- (See Hansard, 6th June, 1827.)
+"Hundreds of delinquents, much less guilty, had been convicted of capital felonies, and had forfeited their lives!"
+(See Hansard, 6th June, 1827.)

-When, therefore, the Conservative leader compared the high authorities which, with the Duke of Wellington at their head, were eager to protest against the proposed measure, with the moral and political character of the well known writers of Lord Durham's Report, who had recommended these measures, it is astonishing to conceive how, for the unworthy reward of "settling" a troublesome question, prior to his approaching advent to power, he could have determined to join with his high-couraged opportent in enacting a law which he, as well as every man acquainted with the subject, perfectly well knew would paralyze the Queen's Secretary of State for the Colonies, and eventually separate Her Majesty's North American colonies from the British crown.
+When, therefore, the Conservative leader compared the high authorities which, with the Duke of Wellington at their head, were eager to protest against the proposed measure, with the moral and political character of the well known writers of Lord Durham's Report, who had recommended these measures, it is astonishing to conceive how, for the unworthy reward of "settling" a troublesome question, prior to his approaching advent to power, he could have determined to join with his high-couraged opponent in enacting a law which he, as well as every man acquainted with the subject, perfectly well knew would paralyze the queen's secretary of state for the colonies, and eventually separate her majesty's North American colonies from the British crown.

-But a new and most extraordinary objection now arose; for on carefully investigating the Report signed by Lord Durham, it appeared that the evidence it pretended to convey to the Queen, and which formed the basis of its remedial measures, was, to say the least, a tissue of misreeprsentations; and that even Sir George Arthur, after stating in his published despatch to Her Majesty's Secretary of State, No. 107, dated 13th May, 1839, that concluded by declaring to which testimony Sir Peregrine Maitland, who had administered the Government of Upper Canada for ten years, added in a printed letter dated 19th August, 1839,
+But a new and most extraordinary objection now arose; for, on carefully investigating the Report signed by Lord Durham, it appeared that the evidence it pretended to convey to the queen, and which formed the basis of its remedial measures, was, to say the least, a tissue of misrepresentations; and that even Sir George Arthur, after stating in his published dispatch to her majesty's secretary of state, No. 107, dated 13th May, 1839, that-